-Why Blake Lively and Ryan Reynolds Didn’t Attend the 2019 Met Gala
+Why Blake Lively And Ryan Reynolds Didn’t Attend The 2019 Met Gala

-Fans who expected to see Blake Lively and Ryan Reynolds of the Met Gala on Monday were disappointed when the celebrity couple did not make an appearance.
+Fans who expected to see Blake Lively and Ryan Reynolds at the Met Gala on Monday were disappointed when the celebrity couple did not make an appearance.

 A source told People that they are simply tired.

 “Between Ryan’s schedule and Blake’s pregnancy, they’re pretty exhausted,” the source said.
-“It’s a lot juggling everything especially with two young kids.”

 Another source also said that the family is preparing for travel.